 For instance - this is how contrast can work for you.
-If your chorus has A LOT of vocal information, like very full vocals and not a lot of space … well, how about having lots of SPACE in vocal lines in your VERSE!
+If your hook has A LOT of vocal information, like very full vocals and not a lot of space … well, how about having lots of SPACE in vocal lines in your VERSE!
 Especially if it’s an emotional piece.
 Because when people are emotional - or have something really hard or thoughtful they’re trying to say - that’s how they talk!

 Take that line I previously mentioned...here it is again: